rizchelwood/workshop/docs/ch1.md

 import App from './App';
 ```

-We need to render our 'App' component under the tag with the id 'root'.
-Insert the following code at the end of the `index.js` file:
+We need to render our 'App' component under the tag with the id `root`.
+Insert the following code at the end of the `src/index.js` file:

 ```
 ReactDOM.render(<App />, document.getElementById('root'));
 ```

+You should see the 'My Pokemon App' text in the browser.

 ## Style your component

 We are going to style our component with inline styling.
-We will center our `h1` tag and make the text red in our 'App' component.
-We will create a variable at the top of our file between our imports and class with our styling specifications.
+We will center our h1 tag and color the text in our 'App' component.
+We will create a variable at the top of our file between our imports and class with our styling specifications in `src/App.js`.

 ```
-const appStyle = {
+const styles = {
   fontFamily: 'PokemonFireRedRegular',
   color: '#ff5c49',
   textAlign: 'center'